sagiegurari/simple-oracledb/README.md

     dir: oracledb.BIND_INOUT,
     val: 1234
   },
-  clobText1: 'some long clob string', //add bind variable with LOB column name and text content (need to map that name in the options)
+  clobText1: 'some long clob string', //add bind constiable with LOB column name and text content (need to map that name in the options)
-  blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind variable with LOB column name and text content (need to map that name in the options)
+  blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind constiable with LOB column name and text content (need to map that name in the options)
 }, {
   autoCommit: true, //must be set to true in options to support auto commit after update is done, otherwise the auto commit will be false (oracledb.autoCommit is not checked)
-  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind variables parameter must be an object (not array)
+  lobMetaInfo: { //if LOBs are provided, this data structure must be provided in the options object and the bind constiables parameter must be an object (not array)
-    clob_column1: 'clobText1', //map oracle column name to bind variable name
+    clob_column1: 'clobText1', //map oracle column name to bind constiable name
     blob_column2: 'blobBuffer2'
   },
-  returningInfo: { //all items in this column/bind variable object will be added to the generated RETURNING clause
+  returningInfo: { //all items in this column/bind constiable object will be added to the generated RETURNING clause
     id: 'myid'
   }
 }, function onResults(error, output) {